LOT Schools – General Information

 9. Travel and accommodation costs

 RM and PhD students affiliated with a LOT institute can apply for reimbursement of travel costs with LOT within 8 weeks after the school.
-LOT will reimburse the travel costs to the amount of five second-class return tickets per week, from the city where your institute is located (i.e. regardless of your residence) to the city where the LOT school is held.
+In principle, LOT only covers the cost of travelling by public transport.
+The maximum amount that LOT will reimburse is five second-class return tickets per week, from the city where your institute is located (i.e. regardless of your residence) to the city where the LOT school is held.
+If students live/are staying closer to where the LOT school is held, LOT will cover the travel costs of the shorter trips.
 If possible, students are advised to get a group ticket from the NS website when travelling together during off-peak hours (e.g., 30 euros one-way for 4 students).

 Please note that LOT does not reimburse the costs of local travelling within the city (bus, etc.).

-PhD and RM students affiliated with a LOT institute that is located more than 1,5 hours travel from the institute where the school is held can also apply for reimbursement of accommodation costs with LOT within 8 weeks after the school to a maximum of 75 euros per week of participation (i.e., max.
+RM and PhD students affiliated with a LOT institute that is located more than 1,5 hours travel from the institute where the school is held can also apply for reimbursement of accommodation costs with LOT within 8 weeks after the school to a maximum of 75 euros per week of participation (i.e., max.
 150 euros for two weeks).

 N.B.
 For the LOT Summer School 2019 in Utrecht, only participants from the University of Groningen can apply for reimbursement of accommodation costs.